Jennifer Lambert

 We started off with The Well-Trained Mind and I found it (and still find it, mostly) to be respectful regarding those other than the evangelical Christian faith.
 We began with the materials suggested for first grade.

 Having four kids, we reuse curriculum each year.
 It saves us money.
 So, we own the entire Apologia science curriculum.
 They have since separated from Dr. Jay Wile and and he wrote and sells new texts while Apologia commissioned another author to recreate their middle and high school science texts.
-I think their quality has deteriorated so we continue with what we’ve always done.
+I think their quality has deteriorated, so we continue with what we’ve always done.
 The science hasn’t greatly changed.

 We bought all four years of Tapestry of Grace online.
 It was great our first couple years, for the most part.
 As my eldest daughter went through the dialectic stage for high school, we didn’t buy some of the book selections, and very few of the religious texts recommended.

 As the kids and I grow, we tend to edit out much of the religion in our curriculum and it can be tiresome.
 The science books are still solid for the academic lab science and we just skip the weird Bible parts.
 We don’t read a lot of the religious selections from the Tapestry of Grace humanities book lists.
-I supplement church and religion history from better books when I feel it’s appropriate.
+I supplement church and religion history lessons from better books when I feel it’s appropriate.

 If I were beginning our homeschool journey now, I would choose more secular materials.
 I wish there were any complete affordable science lab homeschool curriculum good enough for high school credit, but I have yet to really find any we’re happy using.